curl/everything-curl/usingcurl-downloads.md

 ### Download to a file named by the URL

-Many URLs, however, already contain the file name part in the rightmost end. curl lets you use that as a shortcut so you don't have to repeat it with `-o`.
+Many URLs, however, already contain the file name part in the rightmost end. curl lets you use that as a shortcut so you do not have to repeat it with `-o`.
 So instead of:

     curl -o file.html http://example.com/file.html